 Local Geology, Mineralization & Ore Types

 Drilling has been focused on deeper ore shoots of the Rosario vein for continuation of mineralization.
 First Majestic drilled 5,564 metres in 20 holes during 2014.
 Exploration drilling confirmed the continuity of the veins and generated new indicated resources.
-In 2015, we plan to carry out delineation drilling and minor exploration drilling at the Rosarios vein at depth and also start developing drifts along La Lima and intermedia veins.
+In 2015, delineation drilling and minor exploration drilling was carried out at the Rosarios vein at depth, development drifts along La Lima and intermedia veins were also started.